-The PATH Act increased the expensing break for qualifying real estate improvements.
-It also made it easier for improvements to qualify for bonus first-year depreciation, but the determinations of qualifying improvements and expenses are more complex.
-The detail of these new complications is lengthy, but, as summarized by Thomas Reuters in their Checkpoint New dated March 8, 2016, as a general rule, the cost of commercial real estate improvements is recovered over a period of 39 years via straight line depreciation only.
+The PATH Act increased the expensing break for qualifying real-estate improvements.
+It also made it easier for improvements and expenses to qualify for bonus first-year depreciation, but the determinations of qualifying improvements and expenses are more complex.
+The detail of those new complications is lengthy.
+However, as summarized by Thomas Reuters in their Checkpoint New dated March 8, 2016, as a general rule, the cost of commercial real-estate improvements is recovered over a period of 39 years via straight-line depreciation only.

-- Permanently extended the elective treatment of qualified real property as section 179 property, effective for tax years beginning after Dec.
-31, 2014.
-(Code Sec.
+- permanently extended the elective treatment of qualified real property as Section 179 property, effective for tax years beginning after December 31, 2014 (Code Sec.
 179(f)(1)).

 - removed the annual $250,000 limitation under Code Sec.
 179(F)(3) on the amount of qualified real property that can be treated as Section 179 property, effective for tax years beginning after December 31, 2015 (PATH Act § 124(c)(2)).